WHY CHOOSE ULISBOA PLANETARY HEALTH?

 Andrea Valente, School of Social and Political Sciences

-Carla Amado Gomes, Faculty of Law
+Carla Gomes, Faculty of Law

 Cecília Rodrigues, Faculty of Pharmacy